Canterbury West railway station: Location

-The station is to the northwest of Canterbury Cathedral and north of Westgate and St Dunstans level crossing.
+The station is north of Westgate and St Dunstans level crossing.

 Canterbury West is approximately 1/2 mi to the north of Canterbury’s other station, Canterbury East.
-Both stations are located due west of Canterbury’s city centre; in fact, despite their names, the two stations lie on the same line of longitude.
+Both stations are located due west of Canterbury’s city centre; in fact, despite their names, the two stations lie on almost the same line of longitude.

 History

 South Eastern Railway

 The South Eastern Railway (SER) was authorised by an Act of Parliament to construct a railway to Canterbury in June 1836.
 Local residents were generally opposed to the plan as the SER's lines did not go in the direction that they wanted, and the city was not central to the company's overall aims.
 They were ignored and construction started anyway, but the rival London, Chatham & Dover Railway (LCDR) decided to promote a line from Chatham to Margate and Ramsgate in response.

 The station opened on 6 February 1846 when the SER began services to Ashford.
-It was originally called Canterbury as it was the only mainline station in the city at that time.
+It was originally called simply Canterbury as it was the only mainline station in the city at that time.
 A special excursion train ran on the opening date, but was delayed owing to a breakdown at Tonbridge.

 Following the opening of another Canterbury station by the LCDR on 9 July 1860, it was renamed to Canterbury West on 1 July 1889 to avoid confusion.

 Two months later on 13 April 1846, services were extended to Ramsgate, and to Whitstable after conversion of the Canterbury and Whitstable Railway and closure of the Canterbury North Lane terminus.
 The station was built with two central through tracks and three platforms, one for the Whitstable branch.

 The signalling was upgraded in 1874 at a cost of £1,350 as part of general upgrades along the line.
 The subway was added in April 1877 after the connecting footbridge had been damaged after strong gales.

 In October 1878, the SER appealed to the LCDR that they should find a way of integrating the city's two stations, or providing a joint one somewhere else.

 On 1 July 1889 the Elham Valley Railway reached Canterbury from Folkestone and at this time the run-in boards read Canterbury (SER) Change for Whitstable and Elham Valley Line.